 We tend to think of sexual abuse as a crime, which of course it is.
 However, that does not mean that victims of sexual assault must only rely upon the criminal court system in order to seek justice.
 Ontario and Ajax civil courts also allow a victim of sexual abuse to obtain damages for sexual abuse, which can provide needed help for those who are seeking to cope with and try to recover from this very personal crime that can result in not just physical, but emotional trauma.

-Our ajax sexual abuse injury lawyers can meet with you in Ajax for a free initial consultation.
+Our sexual abuse lawyers can meet with you in Ajax for a free initial consultation.
 Call (416) 364-2000

 What Qualifies as Sexual Abuse?